MelissaBuckingham/CricketTravelSite/README.md

 Migrations: Django uses migrations to manage changes to the schema over time.
 Migrations are generated when changes are made to the models and are applied to update the database schema.

+## Accessibility Guidelines Complience

+I created the site in order to comply to all accessibility guidelines:

+Usage of div and span are limited as these don't tell the user anything about the content.
+Semantic elements preffered.

+I used lanmarks such as "<header>" "<section>", and "<footer>" to allow the visually impaired to be able to navigate easily throughout the site.

+All links use the href attribute, not using div or span to simulate a link.

+I have followed the color contrast guidelines, so that writing on the images are easy to read.

+Labels used where appropriate to enable the visually impaired.

 ## Bugs and Testing

 I Manually tested Traveling Wickets every step of the way, using the web preview function on Gitpod.
 I also tested it once it was deployed on Heroku to check that it was still funtioning as I had initially expected it to.

+Navigating between the pages via the back or forward buttons never break the site and there are no broken links.

 I had an issue early on, when I couldn't copy the allauth files, because they had been added to a different directory than what I was expecting.
 Using the search function on the terminal, with the assistance of lovely people on Slack, I soon found the correct directory, and was happy coding again!